Let’s start with a simple question:

 Maybe not!
 Computers are made of the association of millions of simple ideas coming from millions of different people.
 That does not mean that the human brain improved the day we started making computers.
 It only shows that we needed many people to put together many simple ideas.

-We search with our brain but we find with our heart
+but we find with our heart

 George Sand

 Computers are following the general direction of human evolution.
 We started by making tools to go hunting.
 Those tools were simple objects.
 The next step was to make machines.
-Those required ideas using objects.
+That requires ideas using objects.
 With computers we keep moving from the material world to the non-physical world.
+With A.I. we are going one more step in the same direction.
+Humans are distancing themselves from the material world.
+What could be our next step?
+The development of our feelings?

-Every child is an artist.
+Every child is an artist

-The problem is how to maintain
+The problem is how to remain

-an artist once he grows up.
+an artist once he grows up

 Pablo Picasso

 Children seem to know all that.
 They don’t need logic.
 They sing, dance, paint and create shapes with modeling clay.
-They know that the most important is not what we see.
+They know that what is most important is not what we see.
 They decide in which world they want to live and create their own world.
 A cardboard can become a racing car.

 They could draw our attention to the importance of some aspects of our life that we are neglecting.
 We need schools where parents could go and learn from the children how to reactivate their imagination!